 Most of our family safari holidays are ideal for children of six or seven years upwards.
 But sometimes we have a family travelling with young children.
-We recommend South Africa as the ideal destination for younger children as there are so many areas which are great for little ones.
+We recommend a South Africa family safari as it's the ideal destination for younger children with so many kid-friendly activities and excursions.
 Think Cape Town or the Garden Route.
-(See our blog post on Best Destinations in South Africa for families (and age of child)
+(See our blog post on Best Destinations in South Africa for families (and age of child

 Safaris can work well.
 But this needs to be approached with care.
 Imagine… you are four or five years old and 1½ hours into a game drive.
 It was really fun at first!
 And you loved seeing the elephant and the baby zebra.
 But now the ranger just keeps talking and talking.
 And you haven’t a clue what he’s saying.
 You’re hungry, and you really, really need to go to the loo!
 But Mum says you can’t because you’re looking for a pride of lions which were sighted near here … wherever here is.
 You’re bored and you want to go home NOW!

 It doesn’t make for a happy family safari.
 Especially when you’ve paid a fair bit of money...

 Which safari lodge to choose requires slightly more thought.
 Especially when your children are between 3 and 5 years old.
 The policy of nearly all game lodges is not to allow children under six years on a game drive.
 As their attention span tends to be shorter than the typical three hour+ game drive.
 Plus they may not be able to sit quietly at critical moments.
 And they may not be able to follow the ranger’s instructions so easily.